uvacw/inca/doc/socialmedia-clients.md

 ```

 ## Creating an app for Twitter
 App needs to be created once.
-If no name used, info will be stored in the default app.
+Just follow the instructions.
+If no name used, info will be stored in the default app, and you do not have to specify the appname.
 ```
-myinca.clients.twittercreateapp()
+myinca.clients.twitter_create_app()
-myinca.clients.twittercreatecredentials()
+myinca.clients.twitter_create_credentials(appname="YOURAPPNAME")
 ```

 ## Collecting Twitter data

 ### By username (timelines)
 ```
-myinca.clients.twitter_timeline(app='default', screenname='SCREENNAME')
+myinca.clients.twitter_timeline(app='default', screen_name='SCREENNAME')
 ```

 ### User information